artbrock/artbrock.com/_posts/2015-11-03-distributed-receptor-based-computing.md

 - Pluggable, self-describing protocols (Ceptr protocols are not textual descriptions for human protocol developers, but pluggable semantic code.
 A receptor can install a protocol to read a message after receiving the message it didn't know how to read.)
 - Network-wide event subscription (through persistent "listeners")
 - Massive interoperability, reusability, mashability, and composability
-- Ensuring fractal coherence (This needs a paper of its own to explain why it's important.)</ul>
+- Ensuring fractal coherence (This needs a paper of its own to explain why it's important.)

 Some of Ceptr is operational, some is barely operational code-scaffolding, and some is yet to be built (especially these next topics).
 And we could use some support designing good implementation strategies for some of these things.

 **Hierarchal Deterministic Keys and Key Management:** Since every agent that wants to communicate on the Ceptr Network gets its own address and keys for signing &amp; encryption, we'd love ideas for making it easy for people to manage a lot of keys.
 Also, in many configurations we'd like to use hierarchal keys (e.g. a master receptor and with synched slave instances, an agent/person and the receptors they create (whether a standalone receptor or sharded peers).